juliancameron79/evcn/README.md

 #### Images

-- The background image used was sourced from Pexel.
+- The background image used was sourced from Pexels.
 - The map markers used to mark locations on the map was sourced from Google Maps.

 #### Code